MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-subscriptions.md

 ### Subscription organization and governance recommendations

+Consider the follow recommendations for organization and governance:

 - Treat subscriptions as a unit of management that's aligned with your business needs and priorities.

 - Make subscription owners aware of their roles and responsibilities:

-  - Do an access review in Azure AD Privileged Identity Management on a quarterly or yearly basis.
+  - Do an access review in Azure AD [Privileged Identity Management](/azure/active-directory/privileged-identity-management/) on a quarterly or yearly basis.
 This review ensures that privileges don't proliferate as users move within the customer organization.
   - Take full ownership of budget spending and resources.
   - Ensure policy compliance and remediate when necessary.